 The scope of important testing during PAT includes reactor physics testing and plant transient testing.
-This period of testing is extremely challenging and requires intense and singular organisational focus on safe plant operation and adherence to the highest operational standards and tenants of safe nuclear plant operation.
+This period of testing is extremely challenging and requires intense and singular organizational focus on safe plant operation and adherence to the highest operational standards and tenants of safe nuclear plant operation.

-Important non-testing activities during this period of time include the following:
+Important non-testing activities during this period include the following:

-- Fuel Load (FL) the initial loading of nuclear fuel into the reactor. - Plant Startup (SU) the initial plant startup to include initial reactor criticality and subsequent reactor power ascension.
+- Fuel Load (FL) the initial loading of nuclear fuel into the reactor. - Plant Startup (SU) the initial plant startup to include initial reactor criticality and subsequent reactor power ascension. - Initial Criticality the first occasion of taking the reactor critical.
+This event initiates the long-term decay of nuclear fuel (and the generation of radiation and its byproducts) and the creation of decay heat and the thus the need for shutdown cooling.

-- Initial Criticality the first occasion of taking the reactor critical.
-This event initiates the long-term decay of nuclear fuel (and the generation of radiation and its by-products) and the creation of decay heat and the thus the need for shutdown cooling. - First Grid Connection (FGC) the moment at which the output breaker is successfully closed, and the generator is synchronized to the transmission grid for the first time. - Warranty Outage (WO) a short period of plant outage prior to commercial operation.
+- First Grid Connection (FGC) the moment at which the output breaker is successfully closed, and the generator is synchronized to the transmission grid for the first time. - Warranty Outage (WO) a short period of plant outage prior to commercial operation.
 This outage is typically the responsibility of the EPC contractor.
-It is conducted to remove temporary plant surveillance and testing equipment and conduct necessary post-PAT warranty maintenance.
+It is conducted to remove temporary plant surveillance and testing equipment and conduct necessary post-PAT warranty maintenance. - Warranty Run (WR) A contractually stipulated period of safe, steady state full power plant operation prior to the declaration of plant commercial operation.
+A warranty run occurs after the successful completion of all power ascension testing and just after a warranty outage period if conducted.
+A common WR duration is a demonstration period of one hundred hours.

-During the commissioning time period, systems and components in operation will need surveillance and the appropriate level of preventive and corrective maintenance.
-Depending on the duration of time between HFT and the commencement of FL and PAT, systems and components not placed in service at the completion of testing may require a formal layup and preservation effort supported by chemistry, engineering, maintenance and operations.13
+During the commissioning period, systems and components in operation will need surveillance and the appropriate level of preventive and corrective maintenance.
+Depending on the duration of time between HFT and the commencement of FL and PAT, systems and components not placed in service at the completion of testing may require a formal layup and preservation effort supported by chemistry, engineering, maintenance, and operations.

 - 5. Plant Commercial Operation the period of long-term plant operation that commences with the successful completion of PAT and the subsequent tie to the transmission grid to begin electric system generation and the receipt of commercial revenue.
 We refer to this point in time as the plant's Commercial Operation Date (COD).
-The scope of our discussions on operational readiness include preparation for the first cycle of operation and the first refuelling/maintenance outage. - A. First Cycle of Operation (FOC) the period of time from the start of commercial operation to the start of the first planned and scheduled plant shutdown in support of plant maintenance and/or refuelling.
+The scope of our discussions on operational readiness include preparation for the first cycle of operation and the first refuelling/maintenance outage. - A. First Cycle of Operation (FOC) the period from the start of commercial operation to the start of the first planned and scheduled plant shutdown in support of plant maintenance and/or refuelling.
 For PWR and BWR plants, the first cycle of operation is typically shorter than a normal cycle of operation due to initial reactor fuel burn management considerations.
 This period is typically around 12 months.
-In other plant types, e.g. PHWR and HTGR, this period is typically 24 months. - B. First Refuel/Maintenance Outage (R/MO) a planned period of plant shutdown.
-This period will include plant equipment repairs, plant inspections, surveillance testing, and implementation of plant modifications, and, for PWR and PWR plants, the addition of reactor fuel.
+In other plant types, e.g., PHWR and HTGR, this period is typically 24 months. - B. First Refuel/Maintenance Outage (R/MO) a planned period of plant shutdown.
+This period will include plant equipment repairs, plant inspections, surveillance testing, and implementation of plant modifications, and, for PWR and BWR plants, the addition of reactor fuel.

 For PWR and BWR plants, the outage critical path will typically be the shutdown, cooldown and refuelling of the reactor following by plant preparation for startup.
 For all reactor types, the outage scope will include testing and maintenance activities.
 This first outage will include a large scope of initial regulatory and equipment reliability testing and inspection.
-This first outage typically ranges in duration from 20 to 40 days (average 30), dependent on outage scope and organisational proficiency in the outage execution.